NetApp/terraform-provider-netapp-ontap/docs/resources/storage_volume_resource.md

 ## Import
 This resource supports import, which allows you to import existing volumes into the state of this resource.
-Import require a unique ID composed of the volume name, the volume name, separated by a comma.
+Import require a unique ID composed of the volume name, the SVM name, and connection profile, separated by a comma.

 id = `name`,`svm_name`,`cx_profile_name`